IZ7BOJ/WSPRd_web_interface/README.md

 # WSPRd_web_interface
 A simple web interface for WSPRd daemon statistics

-# NOTE1: this code works only with the following wsprd daemon version modified by me! : https://github.com/IZ7BOJ/rtlsdr-wsprd/
+This code works  with the following wsprd daemon : https://github.com/Guenael/rtlsdr-wsprd The daemon works whith rtlsdr dongles with direct sampling mode

-The original wsprd version doesn't show date and time of received spots, that will be used for statistics.
-The daemon works whith rtlsdr dongles with direct sampling mode
+NOTE1: as already noted in the installing instructions of rtl-wsprd, install rtl-sdr library by OSMOCOM.
+On RPi, don't use "apt-get" to install rtl-sdr library, because the it's not compatible!

 NOTE2: the wsprd daemon shall be launched with a command similar to this: sudo stdbuf -o L -e L <path_to_rtlsdr_wsprd>/rtlsdr_wsprd -c <your_call> -l <your_6_digits_locator> -d 2 -S -g <your_preferred_gain> -f <band_or_frequency> <path_and_log_filename> 2>&1 &